cgravely/GettingandCleaningData/Coursebook.md

 # Code Book for Getting and Cleaning Data Course Project
-This is a code book that describes the variables, the data, and any transformations or work that were performed to clean up the data.
+This is a code book that describes the variables, the data, and any transformations or work that was performed to clean up the data.

 # Variable Descriptions